 Your Lifestyle Needs

 Another important thing to consider is how and when you plan on using the gym.
 The best gym for you will minimise any negative impacts on your desired lifestyle.
-To find the best gym for your lifestyle needs, consider the following:
+To find a gym that meets your lifestyle needs, consider the following:

 - Decide what times you are likely to want to train.
 If you want to go before 6am or after 10pm, you will likely need to consider a 24/7 gym.
 Whilst these gyms are open during those hours, they often aren’t staffed.